filthyrake/astro-gcal/README.md

 This is intended to be run out of AWS, using a series of Lambdas and DynamoDB.

-Current Status: NOT WORKING - still in development
+Current Status: NOT FULLY WORKING - still in development

 Currently we are successfully querying the astrospheric API for the forecast and hopefully writing date/time ranges that meet our predefined requirements to DynamoDB.

 TO-DO:
 * Test code for new/old comparison and calendar event changes
 * Test GCal integration
-* Finish migrating to environment variables
 * Add more tests/etc

 Why havent I finished all this yet?
 Well, testing is a bit tricky since the weather for my house is actually quite poor at the moment :D so the API doesnt return any events that meet my criteria within the time window it returns.
 So I've gotta wait and then I can test and bugfix further.